colorer/EclipseColorer/README.md

     git pull
     git submodule update --recursive

-Set the path to Eclipse in the build.properties file in the variable eclipse.dir Run build
+Set the path to Eclipse in the `build.properties` file in the variable eclipse.dir Run build

     ant

-When errors build schemes required to get acquainted with schemes\README.md.
+When there are build errors for schemes, you need to get acquainted with schemes\README.md.

 For libnative build